nnoel2626/e15/independent-study/README.md

     4. You submit a link to your GitHub repository to packagist
     5. For all detailed information about composer.json fields, package versioning and other topics – see   packagist documentation.

-So, now we’re (finally?) finished with the tutorial.
-Here is the basic way to create a package.
-Of course, you can grow it much bigger with Models, Assets and your sub-folder structure, but I will leave it for you to play with.
-And if you create your package with the help of this tutorial, don’t forget to give the link in the comments – tell the world about your achievement!

 Laravel Package tutorial, Composer Package development packagist Package upload Composer requires package Contact Form Laravel Package Development